UTI in Dogs: Causes, Symptoms, and Treatment

 Health Management

-If your dog’s UTI has been caused by diabetes or Cushing’s disease, then the appropriate management options will be done.
+If your dog’s UTI has been caused by diabetes or Cushing’s disease, then the appropriate management options will be used.
 This includes antibiotics for the actual UTI, insulin shots for diabetes, and medication to reduce cortisol production for Cushing’s.

 Home Remedies for Dog UTI